elip12/psl-gwas/docs/index.rst

-Unlike other microbial GWAS programs, PSL-GWAS implicitly models bacterial population structure and other domain-specific attributes, and can efficiently infer over multiple phenotypes simultaneously.
+Unlike other microbial GWAS programs, PSL-GWAS implicitly models bacterial population structure and other domain-specific attributes, and can efficiently jointly infer over multiple phenotypes.
 PSL-GWAS is also easy to customize, allowing users to incorporate domain-specific knowledge in their models.